Are you a live streamer and need to make money on Facebook live? If you are interested in the topic, continue reading.

 The year 2017 saw a boom in the live video industry.
-Once only confined to television news, sports, and shows but today we can go live at any time.
+Once only confined to television news, sports, and shows, but today we can go live at any time.
 Regardless of the viewers, anyone with a Facebook account can record their live video at any place and talk on a topic.

 Other than the fun factor, what really attracts people to live videos is the opportunity to earn potential income.
 When someone comes on television, they’re paid royalties or a lump sum by the broadcaster.
-With Facebook and other social media platforms offering a live video feature, the earnings come a bit differently.
+However, with Facebook and other social media platforms offering a live video feature, the earnings come a bit differently.

 To help out those interested in earning through Facebook Live, below are a few tips and ways to get started:

 Within these videos, Facebook would place its own paid advertisements.
 The users running these live videos would get around 55% of the revenue from these advertisements.

 Whether you’re getting paychecks from Facebook or from other parties, the bottom line is you need followers.
 There are several services online which allow you to actually buy followers, but the most valuable audience is an organic one.
-If your organic reach is large, you basically have it made.
+If your organic reach is extensive, you basically have it made.

 A few tips on how to attract as large an audience as possible are listed below: